awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.EnableMySQL.md

 1. Choose **Parameter groups**\.

-1. Select the name of the parameter group for your DB instance\.
+1. Select the name of the parameter group for your DB instance or Multi\-AZ DB cluster\.

 1. Enter **performance\_schema** in the search bar\.